Basic and Advanced Search Queries

 A non-filled search box with a guiding text 'find'.

+The basic search may look like a Google search box, but it is not the same.
+So don’t use natural language here, but keywords and operators.
 All operators and parentheses, if needed, must be typed by yourself.
 For instance, in order to make OR-operation to be executed first (as always should), you must place it in parentheses.
+Remember also phrases and truncation.

 Examples: